Jano Band

-Jano Band is an Ethiopian rock band formed by its entrepreneurs Ermyas Amelga and former manager Addis Gessesse in 2011.
+Jano Band is an Ethiopian rock band formed by its entrepreneurs Ermyas Amelga, Bill Laswell and former manager Addis Gessesse in 2011.
 It versatilely mixes progressive rock with Ethiopian music.
 The band includes two female back and lead vocalists, two lead male vocalists, and four musicians who play bass guitar, rhythm guitar, drum, and keyboards.

 History

-2011–12: Formation and Ertale
+2011–2012: Formation and Ertale

 The band was formed by entrepreneurs Ermyas Amelga and former manager Addis Gessesse in 2011.
 Jano's debut album Ertale was released in 2012.
-The album was named as a portmanteau of active volcano in Afar Region.
+The album was named as a portmanteau of an active volcano in Afar Region.
 The songs in the album were partly written by the renowned Ethiopian lyricist Yilma Gebreab and partly by them.
 The prominent singles in this album are "Ethiopiawit Konjo", "Yigermal", "Irasen", "Ayrak", "Irrekum", "Gude", "Mariye", "Mehed Mehed", "Tazebkut", and "Anchi Hagere".
 This is the first ever rock album in Ethiopia.
 The audio and video of the song "Ayrak" from the album became quickly popular among the media in Ethiopia.